learn-academy-2023-foxtrot/week-6-assessment-SunkissedQueen/interview-questions.md

 Researched answer: Start off by generating a migration.
 In the terminal run: rails g migration NameOfMigration this will allow you to add a column to the student table.
 Then edit the generated migration file by using add_column :students, :cohort_id, :integer.
 Make sure to save this by typing: rails db:migrate in the terminal.
 Finish creating the belongs_to inside the students model, so the Students belongs_to a Cohort.
 This will allow the foreign key to work!

-more content:
+more content: additional approach

 2. Which RESTful routes must always be passed params?
 FSWD Aleja
-Your answer: edit, delete, show, and update because to do perform any of those actions we need to know on what entry we are perfoming them
+Your answer: edit, delete, show, and update because to do perform any of those actions we need to know on what entry we are performing them

-Researched answer: the show RESTful route lists one item in a particular mode, the delete RESTful destroys one item and removes information, the update RESTful route is the right convenction for the edit and update method because update can patch(edit) or put(update)
+Researched answer: the show RESTful route lists one item in a particular mode, the delete RESTful destroys one item and removes information, the update RESTful route is the right convention for the edit and update method because update can patch(edit) or put(update)

-more content:
+more content: review answer for clarity, create an example to show why some routes need params and others do not

 3. Name three rails generator commands.
 What is created by each?
 FSWD Mal